Burning1020/kuasar/docs/shim/README.md

 make install
 ```

+## Run sandboxer

+Shim starts a sandbox via Sandbox API of sandboxer, therefore shim needs to know about socket address that sandboxer is listening.
+Currently, we set a fixed address `/run/vmm-sandboxer.sock` and `/run/wasm-sandboxer.sock` for shim, please make sure these sandboxers start with a args `--listen`.

 ## Install containerd

 Download containerd v1.7.0 and ctr base on your machine form official release website: https://github.com/containerd/containerd/releases/tag/v1.7.0.